 At this moment the masses in America are just entering upon a drunken debauch of democratic illusions, fed to them by the LaFollette movement.
 Blindly they were making their exit from the two old parties of capitalism, and just as blindly they allowed themselves to be led into the domain of the petty bourgeoisie.
-And in the accompanying flood of middleclass sentimentalism, there has been submerged what promised to be the beginnings of a mass party of workers and farmers upon a class basis, with a class program, the rising Farmer-Labor party movement.
-There can be no blinking the fact that the farmer-labor movement, as a mass movement distinct from the revolutionary (Communist) movement in this country, has been terrifically weakened, that its basis in the minds of millions of workers and farmers has been cut from under it, by the sweep of the LaFollette illusion.
+And in the accompanying flood of middle class sentimentalism, there has been submerged what promised to be the beginnings of a mass party of workers and farmers upon a class basis, with a class program, the rising Farmer-Labor Party movement, as a mass movement distinct from the revolutionary (Communist) movement in this country, has been terrifically weakened, that its basis in the minds of millions of workers and farmers has been cut from under it, by the sweep of the LaFollette illusion.

-Thus the slogan of the Labor Party has lost its/ power to stir the masses.
-That is because, while prev ious to this time it stood as the organizational expresion for realization or, at least, struggle for some of the dimly felt needs of the masses-today the rasses have, organizationally, come to rest in the Lpr'ollette movement.
-Before, they wanted a weapon to fight of parliamentary reformism, the only effective slowith.
-That is why the Labor Party slogan was powergans will be those that mobilize the masses in the ful.
-Now they think they have the weapon in the shops and factories for immediate struggle.
-In such LaFollette movement.
-They will insist upon trying to a situation can we expect results from the use of any use it.
-Their ears will be closed to organizational slovague, abstract slogans and middle-of-the-road politigans to the extent that they are under the spell of cal organizations?
-It is absurd to think so.
-The most LaFollettism. powerful weapon that we will have will be our own Workers Party.
-It was a growing realization of this But if organizational slogans lose their keen edge in the period we are now entering, the opposite is true fact that influenced greatly our decision to enter Communist candidates in the presidential election now of slogans of immediate struggle, political and indusupon us.
+Thus the slogan of the Labor Party has lost its power to stir the masses.
+That is because while previous to this time it stood as the organizational expression for realization or, at least, struggle for some of the dimly felt needs of the masses - today the masses have, organizationally, come to rest in the LaFollette movement.
+Before, they wanted a weapon to fight with.
+That is why the Labor Party slogan was powerful.
+Now they think they have the weapon in the LaFollette movement.
+They will insist upon trying to use it.
+Their ears will be closed to organizational slogans to the extent that they are under the spell of LaFollettism.